mrpotatosanta/bo1-zombies-autosplitter/README.md

 - Supports Steam, BGamer, and Plutonium versions of T5 (Black Ops 1)
 - Utilizes game time identical to popular hooked WSplit timers for accurate, lightweight timing
 - Automatically splits for **ALL ROUNDS**
-- `bo1 subsplits.lss` includes a full list of rounds (2-260)
+- Offers two configurable split modes to define when splits are triggered:
+   - White Mode - Splits as soon as the new round number appears on screen
+   - Red Mode - Splits when the round officially begins and zombies actually start spawning
+- Includes:
+   - `bo1 autosplitter.asl` - Core script that controls the timer
+   - `bo1 subsplits.lss` - Splits config file that stores the segment names and split times
       - Main splits every 10 rounds and round 163
       - Subsplits for every round in between
       - Reference split times from notable runs, specifically for use with the `bo1 layout - subsplit deltas.lsl` layout
          - **Verruckt 208** — Slewya
          - **Ascension 244** - Furret
          - **Der Riese 50 SR** - Oscar Otter
          - **Five 241** - Jermaine
-- Offers two configurable split modes to define when splits are triggered:
-   - White Mode - Splits as soon as the new round number appears on screen
-   - Red Mode - Splits when the round officially begins and zombies actually start spawning
+   - `bo1 layout - classic wsplit style.lsl`
+   - `bo1 layout - full splits info.lsl`
+   - `bo1 layout - subsplit deltas.lsl`

 > [!NOTE]
 > Current version does **NOT** split correctly on the map **Moon**.
 Teleporting to and from No Man's Land breaks the round transition logic.